 - A. An application for an SB 9 Housing Development shall be made to the Zoning Administrator on a form prescribed by the Director which shall include the following data: - 1.
 Name and address of the applicant; - 2.
 Statement that the applicant is the owner of the property or is the authorized agent of the owner; - 3.
 Address or description of the property; - 4.
-Statement indicating the precise manner of compliance with each of the applicable provisions of Title 18 together with any other data pertinent to the review prescribed in this chapter. - B. Plans shall include the contents as required by the SB 9 Housing Development Checklist as prescribed by the Director. - C. The application shall be accompanied by the items identified by the SB 9 Housing Development Checklist as prescribed by the Director. - D. A fee as prescribed in the Master Fee Schedule. - E. Other materials as determined by the Director and/or Public Works Director.
+Statement indicating the precise manner of compliance with each of the applicable provisions of Title 18 together with any other data pertinent to the review prescribed in this chapter. - B. Plans shall include the contents as required by the SB 9 Housing Development Checklist as prescribed by the Director. - C. The application shall be accompanied by the items identified by the SB 9 Housing Development Checklist as prescribed by the Director. - D. An application fee as established by the City Council by resolution.